Double Death Cross Strategy – Deadly Accuracy Trading

 Without further ado, this is the step-by-step guide into trading the double death cross signals:

 Step #1: Wait for the 50-day EMA to cross below the 100-day EMA.
 The two moving averages also need to converge with the price action.
+You can read more about day trading price action here.

 If we get the crossover of the 50-day MA (blue line) and 100-day MA (orange line) at the same time the price is testing those moving averages like it’s doing on the GBP/USD chart below, that’s the best-case situation for trade because we can define the risk.